 When a serious relationship ends, it can cause some of the most devastating feelings of sadness.
 We have no choice but to confront this molasses of heartache and wade through it the best way we can.
-Struggling with thoughts of facing life alone deepens the pain, because the memory of what it was like before you were booed-up is too much to bear.
-This is especially true if you’ve totally invested your hopes for the future in a person that no longer loves you the way you need to be loved.
+Struggling with thoughts of facing life alone deepens the pain.
+You remember what it was like before you were booed-up, and you don’t want to go down that lonely road again.
+It’s painful to totally invest your hopes for the future in a person that no longer loves you the way you need to be loved.
 And on top of everything else you’ve gone through, you’re confused, because you gave it your all, and can’t understand why it wasn’t enough to build the relationship you’ve always wanted.

 When we lose someone, and the pain of loss makes us feel as though it’s hard to breathe, it’s sometimes an indication that for too long we relied on oxygen from the wrong source.
 Real love, the kind that comes from Heavenly Father, never stops loving.
 It isn’t deterred because someone lacked the capability to return it.
 God breathed our spirits into our bodies, and we became a living person.
 No one can take what God has given us, UNLESS we allow it.
 We are our Father’s children.
 We are love because He is Love.
 This should forever be the joy of our rejoicing.